Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Not all equivalences to RH are created equal

 We have seen that the Jensen polynomials of derivatives, $J^{d,n}$ for $n\ge 1$, do not shed any light on the Riemann Hypothesis, because each increase in the differentiation index loses information about the location of the zeros.
-We give another example in this section to further illustrate that point, but our main purpose now is to complete the claim in the title of this paper, describing why $J^{d,0}$, with differentiation index 0, is also not a useful tool for exploring the Riemann Hypothesis.
+In this section we give another example to further illustrate that point, but our main purpose now is to complete the claim in the title of this paper, describing why $J^{d,0}$, with differentiation index 0, is also not a useful tool for exploring RH.

+Our argument is in three parts.
+First we divide the equivalences to RH into different categories.
+Then we suggest criteria for deciding, within each category, whether an equivalence is likely to be helpful for proving~RH.
+In particular, we make the point that some equivalences to~RH are unlikely to be useful for proving~RH.

+Given this perspective, we then consider the case of Jensen polynomials and a family of related equivalences.